• About

 • 1 cup heavy cream

-• 1 large bunch fresh baby spinach - or kale
+• 1 large bunch baby spinach -

 Prevent your screen from going dark